ThomasClemons/ai-case-study/README.md

 ## Recommendation

 - JPMorgan Chase is head and shoulders above all financial services companies in the US.
-It has a clear vision and are moving at an accelerated pace to deliver on company goals.
+It has a clear vision and is moving at an accelerated pace to deliver on company goals.
 - I recommend that JPMorgan Chase share its AI and ML insights with other US banks in areas the will not impact its competitive advantage.
 Common areas that won't impact competitive advantage are:
     - Risk Management
     - Fraud Detection